primalnow/primalname.github.io/_posts/2017-03-04-global-peace-and-war-for-religion.md

 title:  "Global Peace and War for Religion"
 date:   2017-03-04 18:03:54 +0500
 categories: Faith
-fq_excerpt: Millions of people continue to be killed, in the name of religion.
+description: Millions of people continue to be killed, in the name of religion.
 No religion, or philosophy, endorses such atrocities.
 We need to re-evaluate the situation.
 ---

 <div class='post-summary' markdown='1'>

 #### Summary:

-1. All religions, and philosophies, want to enable people to be happy.
+-   All religions, and philosophies, want to enable people to be happy.
-2. People have been killing each other for their beliefs.
+-   People have been killing each other for their beliefs.
-3. No religion allows violence against any form of life.
+-   No religion allows violence against any form of life.
-4. A new social consciousness is emerging.
+-   A new social consciousness is emerging.
 Old ideologies are being challenged
-5. The Internet is allowing people to talk to each other.
+-   The Internet is allowing people to talk to each other.
 Ideas are being shared, like never before in history.
-6. We need to unlearn everything, and look at global harmony with a new spirit.
+-   We need to unlearn everything, and look at global harmony with a new spirit.

 </div>